grijjy/DelphiOpenSsl/README.md

 This is a fundamental issue with using the platform-native (or integrated) approach to HTTP/S and sockets when you need TLS.
 While you get the advantage of not distributing OpenSsl, it can lead to unpredictable behavior from device to device and from machine to machine for simple tasks such as hashing, HTTP/S and other operations.
 How one platform-native HTTP/S client handles asynchronous and/or synchronous requests or parallel threads, can vary widely.

 Besides the obvious HTTP/S usage, OpenSsl contains a wealth of useful routines that you can use in your Delphi projects.
-This article will cover just some of those use cases including using OpenSsl to create random bytes, creating your own X.509 certificates and using OpenSsl for handling Java Web Tokens (JWT) .
+This article will cover just some of those use cases including using OpenSsl to create random bytes, creating your own X.509 certificates and using OpenSsl for handling JSON Web Tokens (JWT) .
 I like simple, straight-forward examples so this is by no means an exhaustive look at these subjects and is only intended as a primer for using OpenSsl with Delphi.

-## Java Web Tokens
+## JSON Web Tokens

-Java Web Tokens are very popular as a way to provide the secure exchange of information between applications in the cloud over just exchanging regular access tokens.
+JSON Web Tokens are very popular as a way to provide the secure exchange of information between applications in the cloud over just exchanging regular access tokens.
 They are widely used by many services and APIs available in the cloud like those offered by Google.

 Traditionally, access tokens are used in OAuth models.
 While both access tokens and JWTs are used for similar purposes they each have their own characteristics that make them suitable to certain scenarios.
 With an access token, typically an implementation needs to track the token and lookup whether it has expired or what other detail is related to the token.
 At Grijjy we typically cache tokens into memory and a database and then expire them (delete them) when their expiration interval is up.
 Access tokens require that all the details of the token are maintained until it is no longer needed.